 A fundraising appeal from the Metropolitan Police Federation in PC Palmer's memory has raised hundreds of thousands, with the money going to his family.

-Three French schoolchildren on a trip to London from St Joseph's School in Concarneau, Brittany, were also among those hurt on Westminster Bridge.
+They included three French schoolchildren on a trip to London from St Joseph's School in Concarneau, Brittany, and four politics students from Edge Hill University in Ormskirk, Lancashire, who were on a visit to Parliament.